HR Consultant / Partner Apprenticeship, Level 5

 - Excellent working knowledge of the principles and practices of resourcing, covering the complete process, from attraction to induction, including the use of social media and their application in delivering HR solutions to business challenges.

 - Excellent working knowledge of the principles and practices of reward, compensation and benefits and their application to all levels of the organisation.

 - Excellent working knowledge of the principles and practices in one of* Organisation Development, Learning & Development, Talent Management and their application in delivering HR solutions to business challenges.

 - Excellent working knowledge of the principles and practices of running HR Operations, including a service centre, technology and HR data and analytics to provide services required by the business.

 The entry requirements for this apprenticeship is GCSE English and maths grades 4 and above.
 You will also need to be in a HR Support role or to be working at the level of the course with experience.

 You will be assed through a mix of assignments, exams, and End Point Assessment (EPA).

 The EPA consists of three elements, all of which may be completed online.
 All assessment methods need to be passed.
 Each assessment method should directly assess the knowledge, skills and behaviours of the Standard.
 The assessor has the final decision.

 What can I do next

-Successful completion of this standard enables the apprentice to apply to become an Associate Member of the Chartered Institute of Personnel and Development.
-Chartered membership can be achieved through further qualifications or experience based assessment.
+Successful completion of this standard enables the apprentice to apply to become an Associate Member of the Chartered Institute of Personnel and Development (CIPD).
+You could also progress onto CIPD Level 7 courses.